DylanAuty/torch-rnn-constrained/doc/flags.md

 - `-rnn_size`: The number of hidden units in the RNN; default is 128.
 Larger values (256 or 512) are commonly used to learn more powerful models and for bigger datasets, but this will significantly slow down computation.
 - `-dropout`: Amount of dropout regularization to apply after each RNN layer; must be in the range `0 <= dropout < 1`.
 Setting `dropout` to 0 disables dropout, and higher numbers give a stronger regularizing effect.
 - `-num_layers`: The number of layers present in the RNN; default is 2.
 - `-arch`: The network architecture to use.
 Defaults to `reg`, which is a fully connected feed-forward network with no constraint methods applied.
-Other option is `skipcon`, which adds skip connections to the network - network remains unconstrained.
+Other options are `skipcon`, which adds skip connections to the network - network remains unconstrained - and `skipcon_win1` which adds a method similar to the windowing method of Graves et. al (2013) to the skip connected network.

 **Optimization options**:
 - `-max_epochs`: How many training epochs to use for optimization.
 Default is 50.